advaywelling/riscv-iss/README.md

 # RISC-V ISS

-A small RISC-V instruction set simulator (ISS) written in C++.
+A RISC-V instruction set simulator (ISS) written in C++.
 It loads a statically-linked ELF binary, then fetches, decodes, and executes one instruction at a time until the program exits.